Chaitanya-Keyal/asynchrony/src/prompts/SUPERVISOR.md

 # Experts and their Capabilities

 1. **Customer Expert**: Can answer general user inputs including greetings, questions about **asynchrony** the chatbot, open-ended inputs with no context and inputs that are unrelated to personal finance.
-To invoke this expert return "customer-expert".
+To invoke this expert return customer-expert.

 2. **Transaction Expert**: Can answer user inputs related to past transactions.
 This expert has the capability of generating sql queries and fetching past transactional data and helping the user in any financial analysis with regards to their account.
-   To invoke this expert return "transaction-expert"
+To invoke this expert return transaction-expert

 3. **Complaints Expert**: Can answer to any complaint the user might have regarding his account in our company.
 This includes any issues and complaints regarding credit card services, mortgages, loans, business accounts etc. This expert uses RAG to match users issues to past handled complaints and resolves the issue.
-   To invoke this expert return "complaints-expert".
+   To invoke this expert return complaints-expert.

 # How to use chat history: